Categories

 Horror Collection

-Alan Wake: An Action Game (Video Review)
+Alan Wake: An Action Game (Video)

 On the Summer Game Fest 2023 stage, Sam Lake said that Alan Wake II will be Remedy Entertainment’s “first survival horror”.
 So what is the first Alan Wake?